Udbina Castle: Croatia in personal union with Hungary

 The castle was first mentioned in 1364 in medieval documents as the name of a land district.
-Built from the cut stone, it was a firm stronghold of Croatian troops during the Ottoman expansion in the 15th century.
+Built from the cut stone, it was an important stronghold of Croatian troops during the Wars of Ottoman expansion in the 15th century.

 At the time of the Battle of Krbava, it was owned by Croatian Kurjaković noble family, a.k.a. dukes of Krbava (Corbavia).
 Before the battle itself, Karlo Kurjaković, a distinguished Croatian nobleman, who possessed a large part of Lika, including Udbina, suddenly died, leaving his wife Dorotea Kurjaković née Frankopan and his little son, Ivan (* 1485; † 1531), future ban (Viceroy) of Croatia (who ruled 1521–1524 and 1527–1531) and the last male member of the Kurjaković family, in the castle.
 Both of them observed the course of the battle in the field below, without interfering.
 The castle wasn't involved in the battle at all, since the winning Ottoman akinjis left further for Bosnia, taking captives and loot along.

 Ottoman Empire

-Despite the Croatian defeat in 1493., it was only in 1527 that the castle fell into Ottoman hands and became their stronghold in the region.
+Despite the Croatian defeat in 1493, it was only in 1527 that the castle fell into Ottoman hands and became their stronghold in the region.
 They expanded and enhanced the fortifications, making them harder to capture.
 However, Ottomans were routed from Udbina during the Great Turkish War in 1689, after Habsburg-Croatian army besieged the castle (following the lack of water in it, which led Turks to surrender).

 Habsburg Monarchy

-The Ottoman forces then withdrew back to Bosnia in 1689 and the whole area, including the Udbina Castle, became part of the Croatian Military Frontier from that point on.
-During the course of 19th century the castle was left for a slow and continuing ruination.
+The Ottoman forces then withdrew back to Bosnia in 1689 and the whole area, including the Udbina Castle, became part of the Croatian Military Frontier.
+In the aftermath of Peace of Sistova, the castle lost its military significance as borders were moved further east.
+From that point on, it was used as a source of construction material for local people.
+During the course of 19th century it was left for a slow and continuing ruination.